geoserver/geoserver/doc/en/developer/source/eclipse-guide/index.rst

 passed in the ``ssl.hostname`` parameter.

 Test the SSL connection by opening a browser and entering
 **https://ux-desktop03.mc-home.local:8443/geoserver**.
-The browser should complain about the self signed certificate which does not hurt for test and development setups.
+The browser should complain about the self-signed certificate which does not hurt for test and development setups.

 Eclipse preferences